 Then it's just a matter of building your burritos with all the components.
 Something like this will give you a well proportioned delight:

-Roll tight and saute in a dry skillet over medium heat until it’s turning golden on the outside, 2-3 minutes per side.
+Roll tight and saute in a dry skillet over medium heat until it's turning golden on the outside, 2-3 minutes per side.
+How to fold a burrito so it doesn't fall apart.

 Serve immediately as these are best when piping hot and crispy.